Jean Joseph Magdeleine Pijon

-Jean Joseph Magdeleine Pijon or Jean Pigeon, born 7 September 1758 – died 5 April 1799, was a French general who was killed in combat during the French Revolutionary Wars.
+Jean Joseph Magdeleine Pijon or Jean Pigeon (7 September 1758 – 5 April 1799) was a French general who was killed in combat during the French Revolutionary Wars.
 He led an attack column at Loano in late 1795.
 He commanded a brigade in Napoleon Bonaparte's French Army of Italy during several famous campaigns.
 In 1796 he fought at Lonato where he was briefly captured, Rovereto where he was in the forefront of the action, Bassano, Cerea where he led the advance guard, and early in the Arcole campaign where he was wounded.
 In Italy during 1799, he fought at Verona and met his death at Magnano.
 His surname is one of the 660 names inscribed under the Arc de Triomphe.

 War of the First Coalition

 Loano and Voltri

 Pijon was born on 7 September 1758 at Lavaur in what later became the department of Tarn in southwest France.
 Nothing is known about his early life.
 He joined the army of the First French Republic and rose in rank to become the chef de brigade of the 21st Line Infantry Demi-Brigade on 21 December 1793.
 He was promoted to general of brigade on 3 December 1794.

 The year 1795 found Pijon serving in the Army of Italy.
 Pijon and Barthélemy Catherine Joubert led two storming columns in the Battle of Loano on 23 November 1795.
 The columns captured two hilltop redoubts defended by 1,200 Austrians and seven cannons.
 The French lost 2,500 killed and wounded and 500 captured, while inflicting 3,000 killed and wounded on their Austro-Sardinian opponents.
 In addition, the French captured 4,000 soldiers, 48 guns, and five colors.

 An order of battle for 4 April 1796 listed Pijon as a brigadier in Amédée Emmanuel François Laharpe's division in the Montenotte Campaign.
 Laharpe's division consisted of the 17th and 22nd Light Infantry Demi-Brigades and the 32nd and 75th Line Infantry Demi-Brigades.
 On 24 March, Pijon led a task force made up of the 51st and 75th Line that occupied Voltri on the outskirts of Genoa.
 Among his responsibilities was the defense of a key redoubt on top of Monte Negino near Cairo Montenotte.
 Pleading sickness, he asked to be relieved on 31 March.
 Consequently, the Battle of Voltri on 10 April was conducted by Colonel Jean-Baptiste Cervoni.